-Analysis: The SF Fed unemployment rate model (grey line) has been rising in recent months.
-I'm currently neutral/negative on this picture.
-Chart Framework: I'd get incrementally negative on the economic outlook if the SF Fed model line starts trending higher year over year.
+Analysis: The SF Fed unemployment rate model (grey line) has been steadily rising in recent months and is now above where it was a year ago.
+I'm currently negative on this picture.
+Chart Framework: I'd get incrementally positive on the economic outlook if the SF Fed model line starts trending lower.
 The SF Fed identified six indicators they believe are predictors of future developments in the unemployment rate: insured unemployment rate, initial claims, capacity utilization, the jobs gap, the ISM manufacturing index, and private payroll employment growth.
 The model creates an average Z-score of these six indicators.
-For reference see the San Francisco Fed Paper